 - Keep in repair and proper working order the installation in the dwelling for space heating and heating water.

-Put simply, the law makes it your landlord’s responsibility to fix:
+Put simply, the law makes it your housing association’s or council’s responsibility to fix:

 - The property’s structure and exterior

 - Basins, sinks, baths and other sanitary fittings including pipes and drains